au-williams/discord-bot/readme.md

   | setRunOrder            | `false`  | Sets the order this listener runs with others to avoid race issues. |
 </details>

-JavaScript files in the `services` folder operate in the same way but are treated as dependencies for the framework.
+JavaScript files in the `services` folder operate the same as plugins but are as dependencies for the framework.
 Thus when handling errors, plugins will catch and release while services throw to avoid an invalid system state.
-You can use these services in your plugin as needed.
+You can use these services in your plugin by referencing them.

 <details>
   <summary>Config service</summary>